DavisStanko/Discord-Bot/README.md

 ### Custom commands

-If you modify my program to add more commands be sure to add your new command to the `commandlist` variable.
+If you modify my program to add or remove commands be sure to add your new command to the `commandlist` variable.
 This will automatically update the !help command with your new command.

 ## License